lammps/lammps/doc/src/pair_lj_cut_sphere.rst

    build causes an additional speedup of about 20 percent.

    Rather than assigning different atom types, an alternate solution is to use the optional *pairwise/nlist/cutoff* setting.
-With this setting, LAMMPS automatically checks particles radii and calculates an appropriate cutoff for each pair of particles when building the neighbor list.
-This introduces additional overhead in the neighbor list construction and is generally a less efficient option.
-However, it may be useful for particularly broad particle size distributions where it is difficult to assign atom types based on size.
-This option may also be useful for rapidly benchmarking different binning strategies for defining :doc:`collection intervals <neigh_modify>`.
+When combined with :doc:`collection intervals <neigh_modify>`, LAMMPS automatically calculates appropriate cutoffs based on particle radii when building the neighbor list.
+This introduces additional overhead in the neighbor list construction and is generally less efficient.
+However, it may be useful for particularly broad particle size distributions where it is difficult to assign atom types based on size or for rapidly benchmarking the relative performance of different size binning strategies.

 Coefficients
 """"""""""""